MAN95-dev/memory-game/README.md

 (/imgs/memory-game.png)

 This project was created as the second of four milestone projects for Code Institute.
-The challenge was to create a static front-end cooking website.
-We needed to utilize the skills that were learnt in the first few modules, specifically HTML and CSS.
-This project was built as a recipe index for users wanting access to vegetarian and vegan recipes.
-The purpose of the project was to provide recipes for users practicing a vegetarian and vegan diet as well as users wanting to explore vegetarian and vegan recipes.
-It was also built to inform users about a vegetarian and vegan diet.
+The challenge was to create an interactive front-end website.
+The aim was to utilize the skills that were learnt in the first few modules, specifically HTML, CSS, and JavaScript.
+This project was built as a Halloween themed memory game.

 ## Table of Contents
 1. [**UX**](#ux)